 Axe Throwing is a relatively new sport with the International Axe Throwing Federation (IATF) established as recently as 2016.
 The purpose of IATF is to regulate the sport through the creation of a standard set of rules, representing members worldwide, while promoting safety and sportsmanship during competitions.
 The current established rules date back over 14 years and has led to the formation of a league of over 10,000 competitive axe throwers in existence today.
 Apart from international growth, IATF also sanction the International Axe Throwing Championship held every year at the end of the various league seasons.
 Another big event is the All-Star Weekend that forms part of the culmination of the IATF League Season, which normally takes place within the first two months of the year.

-The goal of a competitor is to throw the axe at a wooden target area similar to a dartboard, attempting to hit the bullseye as near as possible.
+The goal of a competitor is to throw the axe at a wooden target area like a dartboard, attempting to hit the bullseye as near as possible.
 The target area is generally thirty-six inches wide with five rings and each area counts towards a certain number of points.
 The outer ring will be the lowest score, while the bullseye is the highest.
 The distance between the competitor and the target is 21 feet for most competitions, but some leagues also range from 15 to 30 feet.
 Each player gets five throws and must not step over the throwing line.
-As the sport of axe throwing can potentially be very dangerous, the throwing area must be kept safe at all times.
-The target area must always be taped off and at most venues it is fenced off.
-Spectators always sit behind the throwing area.
-IATL will continue to bring various leagues together under a central rule system and grow further international awareness and membership.
+As the sport of axe throwing can potentially be very dangerous, the throwing area must be always kept safe.
+The target area is always taped off and at most venues it is fenced off.
+Spectators sit behind the throwing area.
+IATL continues to unite various leagues under a central rule system and grow further international membership.